GSA-TTS/identity-idva-gdrive/README.md

 #### Analytics + Survey Response Export
 Exports analytics in bulk that are associated with a survey response.
 Also uploads participant data to google spread sheet.
+Data provided in the request body, as well as demographic data collected from Qualtrix api will be uploaded.
+Only responses that have a Complete status (user has completed the survey) will be uploaded to the google spead sheet.

 `POST /survey-export`